ssb22/CedPane/README.md

 BitBucket is a trademark of Atlassian Pty Ltd.
 Bluetooth is a registered trademark held by the Bluetooth Special Interest Group.
 Bosch is a trademark of Robert Bosch GMBH.
+Butlin's is a trademark of Butlins Skyline Limited.
 Bvlgari is a trademark of Bulgari SpA.
 Cadillac is a trademark and/or registered trademark of General Motors LLC.
 Carrefour is a trademark of Carrefour of Boulogne-Billancourt, France.